 If insects are causing the problem and the outdoor temperature is above 50° F, consider fumigating the grain.
 Because fumigants are dangerous chemicals, we recommend hiring a commercial fumigator.
 Fumigants do not provide any residual protection against insects, so if grain is warm, damp, or moldy, insects will reappear as soon as the fumigant dissipates.

 Contact University of Minnesota Extension for more information.
 The following bulletins discuss grain drying and storage.

-A web-based application, University of Minnesota Fan selection for grain bins (FANS) is also available to help you select fans and determine airflow for grain bins.
+- A computer program, FANS, is also available to help you select fans and determine airflow for grain bins.